Uncharted: The Nathan Drake Collection

-Uncharted: The Nathan Drake Collection is a 2015 action-adventure video game compilation developed by Bluepoint Games and published by Sony Computer Entertainment.
-It includes remastered versions of the first three main games in the Uncharted series: Uncharted: Drake's Fortune (2007), Uncharted 2: Among Thieves (2009) and Uncharted 3: Drake's Deception (2011), all of which were originally developed by Naughty Dog.
+Uncharted: The Nathan Drake Collection is a 2015 video game compilation developed by Bluepoint Games and published by Sony Computer Entertainment.
+It includes remastered versions of the first three main games in Naughty Dog's Uncharted series: Uncharted: Drake's Fortune (2007), Uncharted 2: Among Thieves (2009) and Uncharted 3: Drake's Deception (2011).
 The Nathan Drake Collection was released in October 2015 exclusively for PlayStation 4.
 Players control Nathan Drake, a treasure hunter who travels the world to uncover various historical mysteries.

 Development of The Nathan Drake Collection began in 2014, and required the largest team ever assembled by Bluepoint.
 To take advantage of the greater capabilities of the console, Bluepoint were able to remodel elements of the gameplay, including the shooting and grenade mechanics, some controls, and the camera schemes.
 In-game cutscenes were overhauled to improve lighting, visuals, and character models, while online leaderboards and motion blur were introduced.
 The Nathan Drake Collection only contains the single-player story modes, with all multiplayer content absent.

-Uncharted: The Nathan Drake Collection received positive reviews from critics, with praise for its updates and improvements to the games, namely the graphics, controls, and visuals, and was deemed a worthy remaster of the original trilogy.
+Uncharted: The Nathan Drake Collection received generally favorable reviews from critics, with praise for its updates and improvements to the games, namely the graphics, controls, and visuals, and was deemed a worthy remaster of the original trilogy.
 There was some criticism for its aforementioned omission of multiplayer and lack of additional features.
-The game was also a commercial success, selling over five million copies worldwide.